markjlyon/pointeddicelessrpg/rules.md

 Initiative is determined by which side has the highest Quickness of the group member that has the lowest Quickness.
 In case of a tie both groups act in unison with individual members with the highest Initiative going first.

-If PCs and NPCs go at exactly the same time, PCs go first.

 > The party has Emesyn with Quickness 4, Taranis with Quickness 7, and Jim with Quickness 6.
-> The party's Initiative is a 4.
+> The party's Initiative is a 4 because Emesyn only has a Quickness of 4.
 > The NPC mercenaries have a Quickness of 4 and their leader has a Quickness of 8.
+> The enemy group's Initiative is a 4 because the mercenaries all have a Quickness of 4.
-> So both groups go at the same time, with the leader going on 8, Taranis on 7, Jim on 6, Emesyn on 4, and finally the mercenaries on 4.
+> Both groups go at the same time, with the leader going on 8, Taranis on 7, Jim on 6, and finally Emesyn and the mercenaries going simultaneously on 4.

 If one side is surprised, they lose initiative.